connected-world-services/more-promises/README.md

 Returns a promise that is fulfilled when every promise in `list` is fulfilled.
 If any promise in `list` is rejected, the returned promise is rejected with a list of all rejections.

-When resolved or rejected, the array indexes or object property names are preserved.
-If the `sparse` property on the `options` object is set to `false`, then the rejected promise list will be condensed, if it is a sparse array.
+When resolved, the array indexes or object property names are preserved.
+When rejected, the array indexes will not be preserved, unless the `sparse` property on the `options` object is set to `true`.

     // The list can be an array or an object. var list = {